microsoft/machnet/README.md

 ## 2.2.1.
 Using the bake file

-The provided makefile allows building x86 and arm64 docker images across a variety of microarchitecture capability levels (x86) or SOC targets (arm64).
+The top-level makefile allows building x86 and arm64 docker images across a variety of microarchitecture capability levels (x86) or SOC targets (arm64).
 Invoking "make" will create them for the architecture of the host.